 Sudurpaschim Province

-Over 100 houses destroyed, hundreds partially damaged in Jagannath Rural Municipality.Arjun Shah
+Over 100 houses were destroyed, and hundreds partially damaged in Jagannath Rural Municipality.Arjun Shah

 A 5.2 magnitude earthquake, with epicentre in Gotri of Bajura on Saturday morning, caused significant damage in Jagannath Rural Municipality.
-According to local authorities, 108 houses were destroyed, while 460 others suffered partial damage.
-Several walls of houses in nearby areas have also been cracked.
+According to local authorities, 108 houses were destroyed, while 460 others suffered partial damage in the disaster.
+Walls of several houses in nearby areas have also developed cracks.

-Ward 5 of Jagannath saw the destruction of 46 houses, with another 86 houses partially damaged, said chair of the rural municipality Kali Bahadur Shahi.
+Ward 5 of Jagannath saw the destruction of 46 houses, with another 86 houses partially damaged, said Kali Bahadur Shahi, chair of the rural municipality.
 Ward chair Gauri Sarki said that 50 families in the badly affected Darji settlement are currently living under tents as their homes are uninhabitable.
 These families are using tents provided by the Red Cross and sourced locally.

-Public infrastructure has also suffered, with 24 schools, 11 health posts, and all six ward office buildings affected, according to the local disaster management office.
+Public infrastructure has also taken a hit, with 24 schools, 11 health posts, and all six ward office buildings affected, according to the local disaster management office.

 Bajura’s Chief District Officer Meghnath Padhya said efforts are underway to collect accurate data on the damage.
 He said that additional relief materials would be provided after receiving more details.